thomas-fossati/draft-coap-parametrized-cf/draft-fossati-core-parametrized-cf.md

 {{Section 16.10 of RFC8152}}.)
 This number is carried in the Content-Format and Accept Options.

-This compression strategy is ideal in cases where the set of possible combinations is known upfront and has small cardinality.
+Such compression strategy is ideal in cases where the set of possible combinations is known upfront and has small cardinality.
 However, it lacks the flexibility to deal smoothly with situations where the number of combinations can grow unbounded.